DIG THIS

 AVOID HARSH SUN

-A little gentle sun is okay, but keep a Spider Plant away from harsh rays to avoid leaf scorch.
+A little gentle sun is okay, but try to keep a spider plant away from harsh rays to avoid leaf scorch.

 It can also survive in lower light, but may not produce as many spiderettes.